palantir/osdk-ts/etc/client.api.report.api.md

 // Warning: (ae-forgotten-export) The symbol "GetProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "GetPropsKeys" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "IsNever" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export type Osdk<Q extends ObjectTypeDefinition<any> | InterfaceDefinition<any, any>, P extends "$all" | "$rid" | "$strict" | "$notStrict" | keyof Q["properties"] = "$all"> = OsdkBase<Q> & Pick<GetProps<Q, P>, GetPropsKeys<Q, P>> & {